LisKorzun/Gatsby___Essential-Styling/README.md

    --font-sans: 'Comfortaa', 'Tahoma', -apple-system, system-ui, sans-serif;
    ```

-🔥 If you faced with Web Font flickering on load, you can try to preload the font with helmet plugin.
+🔥 If you faced with Web Font flickering on load, you can [preload only essential fonts](https://github.com/LisKorzun/Gatsby___Essential-Styling/blob/master/src/components/Head.tsx) with Helmet plugin.

 ---